 As a former clinician, psychotherapist, and now transformational coach, I provide therapeutic interventions that treat the mind, body, and soul of the individual, couple, or family participating in coaching/counseling.
 Through tailored sessions, I aspire to cultivate an environment of self-discovery, healing, and vision for all those that seek solitude within.
 Client and coach partner together on a journey to reconcile emotional conflict, attain insight, gain knowledge and foster inspiration.
 By exploring one’s past, the effects on the present, and looking to the future, therapeutic goals are set through this partnership to bring about a holistic healing.

-I am a Licensed Professional Counselor (LPC) in the state of Wisconsin and am currently practicing at New Day Resource as a Transformational Coach.
+I am a Licensed Professional Counselor (LPC) in the state of Wisconsin and am currently practicing at New Day Resource as an Emotional Wellness Coach.
 By utilizing the training and skills I’ve gained in my clinical practice, I incorporate elements of cognitive behavioral therapy, meditation and mindfulness practice, and EMDR into my now coaching vocation.
 Through these refashioned modalities and spiritual foundations, I tailor treatment to fit the needs of each person seeking growth and freedom from those issues troubling them.

 Cognitive behavioral therapy is based on the idea that our thoughts cause our feelings and behaviors.
 “What I think, is what I feel, is what I do.”
 By changing the way we think about something, we naturally feel differently, and then have the power to change how we respond to various situations, people, and places.
 The benefit of this is that we can change the way we think, to feel/act better, even if the external situation does not change around us.